 Protocols

-Protocols define the core logic of your subnet — they are the building blocks that power how nodes communicate, coordinate, and perform distributed tasks.
+Custom Protocols define the core logic of your subnet — they are the building blocks that power how nodes communicate, coordinate, and perform general or distributed tasks.

 As a subnet developer, protocols are where you implement the application-layer behavior for your decentralized AI system.
 Whether you're building a model inference engine, a validator network, or a task delegation system, protocols are where the logic lives.